 In our newest program, Operation Smart Water, we aim to find ways to efficiently use water for plant life during time of water droughts, while also studying how watering plants can work with and against environmental factors to provide air cooling effects.
 Want to get involved with the program?
 Learn more here.

 Operation Healthy Air (April 2017 – August 2018)

-Our newest program, Operation Healthy Air will engage partners and participants to map and measure how differences in their environment—such as amount of trees or pavement, affect local air quality and temperature.
-Starting with pilot sampling “campaigns” in Long Beach, and Chino, and the Inland Empire (e.g. Riverside and Redlands) in the summer of 2017, we will look to expand in 2018 to greater Los Angeles and other cities.
-Find out more on how to get involved.
+During Operation Healthy Air we engaged partners and participants to map and measure how differences in their environment—such as amount of trees or pavement, affect local air quality and temperature.
+A pilot sampling “campaign” in Long Beach, and Chino, and the Inland Empire (e.g. Riverside and Redlands) took place in the summer of 2017 and expanded in 2018 to greater Los Angeles.
+Data from this project is currently being analyzed and findings will be posted soon.

 During Resilient Trees 1.0 (July 2015 – May 2016), citizen scientists collected measurements on 10 different tree species across a 150 mile-long geographical gradient in order to better understand each species’ water use, cooling benefit, and physiological performance in each climate zone.
-Resilient Trees 2.0 (July – December 2016) continued this work with almost 400 tree measurements on a new set of 10 species.
+Resilient Trees 2.0 (July – December 2016) continued this work with almost 400 tree measurements on a new set of ten species.
 Resilient Trees 3.0 (January – June 2017) will focus on another set of 10 species, culminating in valuable research on 30 species of urban trees that are potentially “climate-ready.”